 For many people deciding to self-exclude proves to themselves that they CAN do this.
 It can also remove you from email lists so you won’t have to ignore tempting offers every day for the next ten years.

 - Blocking software If online gambling is your weakness, get blocking software for your PC, tablet and phone.
 It works!
+You can get a free license for Gamban blocking software.

 Get help and support